TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 - Explanation:
   - The first statement explicitly allows EC2 actions only in the us-west-2 region.
   - The second statement denies EC2 actions in any region except us-west-2.

+3. Attach the Policy to the User:

+   - Go to the IAM user you created.
+   - Attach the custom policy (either directly or via a group).